The key differences between subsidized and unsubsidized loans have to do with who qualifies and how interest accrues.

 *Dependent students may borrow up to $8,000 in unsubsidized loans total while pursuing their degree.

 All federal student loans are Direct Loans, which may be Subsidized or Unsubsidized.
 Both types of loans have fixed rates, origination fees, and special federal protections and benefits that private student loans don’t include.

-Direct Subsidized Loans receive a subsidy from the U.S. Department of Education (ED); this means the federal government pays for a portion of the loan’s interest as long as the borrower meets certain requirements, such as current college enrollment.
-Financial experts recommend prioritizing Subsidized Loans when it comes to financing their education.
+Direct Subsidized Loans receive a subsidy from the U.S. Department of Education (ED); this means the federal government pays for the loan’s interest as long as the borrower meets certain requirements, such when you’re in school at least half time, during the six-month grace period, and during future periods of deferment.
+Financial experts recommend prioritizing Subsidized Loans when it comes to financing your education.